 Color the Part A resin with 2 drops of pink alcohol ink.

-Mix the color into the resin thoroughly using an acid brush.
+Mix the color into the resin thoroughly.

 Your mold should look something like this.
 Leave the resin to set for 15 minutes.

 Measure out 1/4 ounce of Part A resin in a clean cup.
 Color it with three drops of blue alcohol ink.

 Combine the color thoroughly into the resin.
 Next, measure out 1/4 ounce of Part B hardener and mix the two parts together well.